peteroupc/peteroupc.github.io/colorgen.md

 There are several methods of finding the kind or kinds of colors that appear most prominently in an image.

-One simple way to do so (called _averaging_) is to add the RGB colors of all the pixels in the image (or a sample of those pixels), then divide the result by the number of pixels.
+One simple way to do so (called _averaging_) is to add the RGB colors of all the pixels in the image (or a sample of those pixels), then divide the result by the number of pixels added this way.
 (For RGB colors, adding two colors means adding each of their components individually.)
 Note that for best results, this technique needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).

 A second, more complicated technique is called [_color quantization_](https://en.wikipedia.org/wiki/Color_quantization), where the colors of the image are reduced to a small set of colors (for example, ten to twenty).
 To reduce processing time, some implementations resize the input image to fit no more than a given area of pixels before performing color quantization.
-The quantization algorithm is too complicated to discuss in the document, and algorithms to resize images are out of scope for this page.
+The quantization algorithm is too complicated to discuss in the document, and algorithms to resize or "resample" images are out of scope for this page.
 Again, for best results, color quantization needs to be carried out with [_linearized RGB colors_](#sRGB_and_Linearized_RGB).

 A third technique is called _histogram binning_.
 To find the dominant colors using this technique (which is independent of color space):